Morgantown, West Virginia: Sports

 The West Virginia Black Bears are a collegiate summer baseball team based in Morgantown.
 The team is part of the MLB Draft League.
-Games are played at the Monongalia County Ballpark in nearby Granville.
+Games are played at the Kendrick Family Ballpark in nearby Granville.

 The inaugural Morgantown Marathon was held in September 2015.
 The 26.2 mi course winds through Morgantown's seven wards and is characterized by its elevation changes.
 Official times from the Morgantown Marathon can be used for Boston Marathon qualification.
 In addition to the full marathon race, the Morgantown Marathon also includes The Mountain Mama 8k and a half-marathon.